 I graduated and moved back home.
 My sister (yes, the abusive one) was terminally ill.
 My mother, understandably, was struggling with seeing her oldest child die.
 My mother asked me to come home, so I did.
 My old boss from the internship in The Netherlands had asked me to come back to Europe to help him establish a new office in Belgium.
 I turned him down without a second thought.
 My mother needed me—that was more important that a fly job in Europe, with great pay and easy access to some of the most beautiful cities in the world.
 Nine months after my sister died, I moved to the city where I currently live.

 I spoke to my mother three to five times a week for most of my adulthood.
 By southern, Christian standards, this is perfectly normal.
 In fact, it’s expected.
-We talked about everything: my boyfriend, how much she missed my father, my sex life, her sex life, my work experiences, her work experiences, her childhood, my childhood, the child abuse she had experienced, the child abuse I had experienced.
+We talked about everything: my boyfriend, how much she missed my father, my sex life, her sex life before my father died, my work experiences, her work experiences, her childhood, my childhood, the child abuse she had experienced, the child abuse I had experienced.
 During any given conversation, my mother would apologize for not protecting me more then in a subsequent conversation, she would tell me to let the past be the past.
 Slowly, over several years, I found that I could not abide the sound of her voice.
 The sound of her voice felt like a noose around my neck.
 I stopped calling her, and I wouldn’t return her calls.
 That was the beginning of nine years of our off-again/on-again relationship.

 After my mother died, I kept trying to convince myself that I had wasted valuable time because I didn’t speak to her for years at a time.
 I told myself I should feel remorseful now that she’s dead.
 The truth is I do not feel remorseful.
 I do not feel ashamed.
 I feel that I am precisely what my mother and father taught me to be: a survivor.